-Mikael Hussain is the former vice president of credit at Klarna, and – just like Cassel – is now a CEO and co-founder, at Anyfin.
+Mikael Hussain is the former vice-president of credit at Klarna, and – just like Cassel – is now a CEO and co-founder at a startup called Anyfin.
 Hussain joined forces with Sven Perkmann, former Klarna head of risk product, Spotify employee and current Anyfin chief technology officer; and Filip Polhem, whose journey took him via Klarna and iZettle en route to his post as chief operating officer and co-founder.

 It’s an elite cast that you’d once again be forgiven for presuming would be guaranteed startup success.
 But that’s not necessarily how Hussain sees it.

-“Anyfin was founded on a simple idea: there needs to be better financial options out there.
+“Anyfin was founded on a simple idea: the need for better financial options.
 Options that make your life easier, so you can focus on you,” he said.
 “Consumers are getting ripped off and paying way too much for their financing.
-And we help people right the wrongs of their financial past, and get control of their everyday finances so they can build their financial futures.
+We help people right the wrongs of their financial past and get control of their everyday finances so they can build their financial futures.

 “We now have more than 200,000 users and have recently launched the app in Germany.
 And this is just the beginning.
-Anyfin’s customers have, on average, saved more than SEK250mn using our app-based services,” said Hussain.
+Anyfin’s customers have, on average, saved more than SEK250m [£21m] using our app-based services,” said Hussain.

 No guarantee of being successful – just the confidence that it could

-As Hussain’s top-level colleagues illustrate, there are tangible benefits that have been gained from their time with Klarna – namely, getting to know those people.
-Additionally, notions of market awareness and digital knowhow were potentially better understood by Hussain and Cassel, than by an entrepreneur fresh out of university.
+As Hussain’s top-level colleagues illustrate, there are tangible benefits that have been gained from their time at Klarna – namely, getting to know those people.
+Additionally, notions of market awareness and digital know-how were potentially better understood by Hussain and Cassel than by an entrepreneur fresh out of university.

-But there are also aspects of startup growth that they weren’t exposed to, or that they haven’t looked to repeat, from their time with Klarna.
-Hussain cites investor access as more of a learning curve recently, with Anyfin, while Cassel pulls upon Klarna experiences that Checkin.com have actually tried to avoid or improve upon.
+But there are also aspects of startup growth that they weren’t exposed to, or that they haven’t looked to repeat, from their time at Klarna.
+Hussain cites investor access as more of a learning curve with Anyfin, while Cassel pulls on Klarna experiences that Checkin.com has tried to avoid or improve on.